Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 Melbourne Cup Stats

 The Melbourne Cup, one of Australia's most iconic horse races, is held annually on the first Tuesday in November.
-It's a 3200-metre race that sees participants from across the globe.
-Known for its grandeur, pageantry, and occasional controversies, the Melbourne Cup is steeped in history.
+It's a 3,200m race that sees participants from across the globe.
+Known for its grandeur, pageantry and occasional controversies, the Melbourne Cup is steeped in history.

 Here are some interesting facts about the biggest race of them all: